Inspiring Square Living Room Ideas for Your Home

 • The key to successful square living room design is to challenge the inherent symmetry.
 We often start by defining distinct zones within the space, even if it’s subtle.
 Think about creating a primary seating area, perhaps a reading nook with a chaise lounge, or a small conversation cluster near a window.
 Instead of pushing all furniture against the walls, which can make the room feel like a waiting area, we float pieces.
 A large area rug can anchor the main seating, immediately defining that zone.
 It’s about creating flow, a visual journey, rather than a static arrangement.
 This is one of the foundational square living room ideas we always come back to.

 • When considering how to decorate a square living room, furniture placement is paramount.
 We’ve found that a common mistake is to simply line everything up against the perimeter.
 Instead, pull your sofa and armchairs away from the walls.
 A sectional can work beautifully, but consider one that allows for an open corner, inviting movement.
 For smaller square rooms, a round coffee table can soften the angularity.
-In a big square living room, two sofas facing each other with a substantial coffee table in between creates an intimate conversation pit.
-It sounds simple, but most people forget to consider the negative space, which is just as important as the furniture itself.
+In a big square living room, two sofas facing each other with a substantial coffee table in between creates an intimate conversation pit. to consider the negative space, which is just as important as the furniture itself.

 • Once the layout for your square living room is sorted, it’s all about the layers.
 We lean into tactile materials: a chunky knit throw draped over an armchair, a jute rug underfoot, or linen curtains that pool slightly on the floor.
 Lighting is crucial; think beyond a single overhead fixture.
 Incorporate floor lamps, table lamps, and even wall sconces to create pools of light at different heights, adding depth and a welcoming glow.
 Art, of course, is deeply personal.
 A gallery wall can tell a story, or a single, monumental piece can become a powerful focal point.
 And don’t forget greenery — a tall fiddle-leaf fig or a cluster of smaller plants brings life and a touch of the outdoors in.
 This is how to decorate square living room spaces with soul.